 Etching: this happens when an acidic substance penetrates the stone and corrodes it.
 In other words, the acids in some substances like wine, vinegar, coffee, or acidic cleaners can eat away at the stone in the affected area.
 Etching causes whitish stains or spots as you can see in the video below.
-In this case the spots were caused by urine and acidic toilet bowl cleaners.
+In this case, the spots were caused by urine and acidic toilet bowl cleaners.

 Staining: stains happen when a substance penetrates the stone and leaves a darker mark.

-Scratching: when sharp or heavy objects are moved across a travertine surface, there is considerable risk of scratching.
+Scratching: when sharp or heavy objects are moved across a travertine surface, there is a considerable risk of scratching.
 These objects can even make dents on travertine.

 Mold, mildew: these fungi are common if travertine is exposed to constant moisture.